Zogoo/mystery_lunch/README.md

 - The selection should be automatically performed on 1st day of each month  - _Done._
 - Two employees should not be selected to be partners if they were partners in the last 3 months  - _Done._
 - When the number of employees is odd, the remaining employee should join an existing mystery pair (3 people mystery lunch).
 The department of these three employees should be different. - _Done._
-- Automated tests - _Work In Progress_
+- Automated tests - _Done.
+Github action used for execution_
-- Use your creativity and build a new feature of your choice _Work In Progress_
+- Use your creativity and build a new feature of your choice _Done. admin/ user/ pages with additional features such as dashboard_

-# Things TODO (current status: 70%) and Priority
+# Things TODO (current status: 90%) and Priority
-1. Finish all controller request tests - VeryHigh
+1. ~~Finish all controller request tests - VeryHigh~~
-2. Add scheduled job test - VeryHigh
+2. ~~Add scheduled job test - VeryHigh~~
 3. Add more corner tests for MysteryMatcher - VeryHigh
 4. ~~Add suspension logic for user deletion - VeryHigh~~ ~~User has status (active and suspended), MysteryPairFinderWorker only selecting active users.~~